+We all look forward to the future.
+The future gives us hope and a focus to improve our lives.
 2015 was an amazing year!
 My wife and I moved to a new house and welcomed our first child – Penelope Ciccarello.
 Fatherhood has been a great journey.
 Every minute is different, and I look forward […]

 Exercise is not only good for the body, your brain also benefits. via^buffer Sure, exercise is good for your body, but what about your brain?
 Well apparently there’s a link between exercise and mental alertness, in a similar way that happiness and exercise are related.
 A lifetime of exercise can result in a sometimes astonishing elevation in cognitive performance, […]

+It’s been two months since my last track workout.
+I’m proud to report this morning, I am officially back!
 My stress fracture recovery has gone well.
 Over the last couple weeks, I have only ran three times week, ranging anywhere from 2-8 miles.
 Additionally, I have continued swimming, biking and bodyweight exercises to keep […]

 Today is National Running Day June 5, 2013 National Running Day is celebrating its fifth anniversary, and I encourage you to invite a friend or organize a group run to support running.
 This morning starting from the Dowd YMCA, I was joined by Chad and Danielle Crockford, Bill Shires and Hanna who just moved to […]

 I am honored to announce through the support of friends and family, I have surpassed my fundraising goal for this year’s 24 Hours of Booty cycling event!!
 This will be my second year participating in 24 Hours of Booty, a 24-hour cycling event that raises money for national and local cancer initiatives.
 The plan is […]